Engineering career tips from industry veterans.

 – Eric Cowey

-Engineering is an interesting career since decisions you make on your designs could negatively affect the general population.
-Your design needs to balance being cost effective for your employer or client, while also not risk public safety.
+Engineering is an interesting career since the decisions you make on your designs could negatively affect the general population.
+Your design needs to balance being cost-effective for your employer or client, while also not risking public safety.
 It is very gratifying to see something you designed being used for the good of society.
-For me it is seeing power lines installed in the field that I designed or had a part in designing.
+For me, it is seeing power lines installed in the field that I designed or had a part in designing.

 – Rex Woods